-- Regulating the internal review process for consumers who wish to challenge denials of coverage by health plans - · Regulating and administering the external review process for consumers who seek an independent appeal to challenge adverse determinations issued by health plans - Administering an enrollment waiver process for consumers who wish to purchase non-group health insurance - Regulating the internal appeals processes for commercially insured patients of Risk-bearing Provider Organizations (RBPO) and HPC-certified Accountable Care Organizations (ACO) - Regulating and administering the external review process for patients of RBPOs and ACOs who seek an independent appeal regarding a provider's decision on referrals and other concerns - Examining, analyzing, and reporting on certain information and data received annually from Massachusetts health plans - Providing training, education, and responding to consumer inquiries about health insurance appeal rights, open enrollment waivers, and other issues related to health coverage and services interruption.
-We also transitioned to all-electronic recordkeeping in 2020, with the launch of new database software that provides greater efficiency in workflows.
-In addition, OPP staff worked throughout 2020 to design online consumer forms with the goal of allowing consumers to submit inquiries, request waivers and external reviews securely and electronically.
-OPP launched the online consumer forms in 2021.
+- Regulating the internal review process for consumers who wish to challenge denials of coverage by health plans - Regulating and administering the external review process for consumers who seek an independent appeal to challenge adverse determinations issued by health plans - Administering an enrollment waiver process for consumers who wish to purchase non-group health insurance - Regulating the internal appeals processes for commercially insured patients of Risk-bearing Provider Organizations (RBPO) and HPC-certified Accountable Care Organizations (ACO) - Regulating and administering the external review process for patients of RBPOs and ACOs who seek an independent appeal regarding a provider's decision on referrals and other concerns - Examining, analyzing, and reporting on certain information and data received annually from Massachusetts health plans - Providing training, education, and responding to consumer inquiries about health insurance appeal rights, open enrollment waivers, and other issues related to health coverage and services of an expansion of external review by the federal No Surprises Act, effective January 1, 2022.
+The bulletin details the expansion of the external review process to include review of whether a health insurance company complied with the No Surprises Act and outlines the referral process that OPP will follow to allow consumers to get a full and fair review of surprise billing issues.

-NOTABLE UPDATES IN 2020
+NOTABLE UPDATES IN 2022